This is an archived press release

 Q: Is National Park HQ still open?

-Information on when our main office will re-open fully to the public will be shared here.
 Vehicles (including deliveries) by appointment should continue access the building through the northern entrance gate via the electronic barrier.
 Staff and business tenants will be able to access the office via their pass.
-If you have a meeting scheduled at the office, please contact the relevant staff member, or 01629 816200 or email@example.com.
+If you have a meeting scheduled at the office, please contact the relevant staff member, or

 Q: What about planning applications?

-The Development Management service is reacting to the current situation regarding the Covid-19 virus.
+The Development Management service is dealing with a backlog of casework as a result of earlier Covid-19 restrictions.
 New planning applications are currently being registered and allocated to officers.
-However, due to reduced staffing numbers and remote working, there is a significant delay throughout the application process.
+However, there may some delays throughout the application process.

-Site visits and meetings will not be undertaken if customers or planning officers are clinically vulnerable, or where social distancing cannot be achieved.
+Site visits and meetings will not be undertaken if customers or planning officers are clinically vulnerable.
 Consultation on planning applications will continue.
 If you have been consulted on an application, or wish to comment and require an extension of time to respond, please contact the case officer.
-We are providing the service as far as we are able to while ensuring we comply with Government guidance for safeguarding of our staff and customers.

 We are now able to publish Notices in the local press for planning applications which require this method of consultation including application for listed buildings or in conservation areas.
 Where an application requires a yellow site notice, these are being displayed at the development site.
 You can view the weekly list of planning applications received by the Authority.